DeveloperMarwan/blockchain-developer-bootcamp-final-project/README.md

 ```

 > 1. Create the .env file in the /packages/react-app folder.
 You can use the .sample.env file as a starting point.
 > 2. Enter your INFURA ID in line 3 and uncomment it.
-Please leave line 1 commente out.
+Please leave line 1 commented out.
 > 3. in a second terminal window, start the frontend:

 ```bash